Volunteer in Bali

 Is it safe to travel and volunteer in Bali?

 Yes, it is very safe to travel to Bali for volunteer work.
 You don’t have to worry too much about your safety or well-being while traveling there.
 However, it is always a good idea to take some necessary safety and security measures.
-The safety of our volunteers is a top priority for us and thus we make sure that all of your activities are safe to participate in and our staff is always available for support.
-We suggest doing research and keeping up to date with advisory websites many countries offer for travelers headed to international destinations.
+The safety of our volunteers is a top priority for us, and thus, we make sure that all of your activities are safe to participate in, and our staff is always available for support.
+We suggest doing research and keeping up to date with advisory websites that many countries offer for travelers headed to international destinations.

 What safety measures should I take?